Azhdankov/pega_external_kafka_dockers/README.md

 ## Summary

-* If all the steps were done correctly, then in pega it will be possible to see (Configure -> Deciding -> Infrastructure -> Services -> Stream) the external kafka in the normal status.
-In the kafka ui tool it will possible to see new topics for all QPs
+* If all of the steps were done correctly, then it will be possible to see in pega the external kafka in the normal status (Configure -> Deciding -> Infrastructure -> Services -> Stream).
+It will possible to see new topics for all QPs in the kafka ui tool